 Beautiful and comfortable accommodation options ideal to suit all budgets and needs.
 We look forward to having you stay.

-Our annual Laura Folk Fair is a major calendar event in the region, a day to celebrate culture, community and art.
+The Laura Fair is a major annual calendar event in the region, a day to celebrate culture, community and art.

 Laura is home to the Golden North Ice Cream factory, and other delicious foods such has handmade chocolates.